Reporting Discrimination or Harassment

 The steps may include changes to the schedule, housing assignment or work location of the Responding Party or summary suspension/leave from the College issued to the Responding Party.
 The College will promptly resume its Title IX investigation as soon the College receives notification that law enforcement has completed the evidence-gathering process.

 The Reporting Party will be contacted by a College administrator designated by the Title IX Coordinator or ADA/Section 504 Coordinator to schedule a meeting.

 During the meeting, the College administrator will:

-a.
-Provide Reporting Party with an explanation of the campus conduct process.
+- Provide the Reporting Party with an explanation of the campus conduct process.

-d.
-Inform the Reporting Party to have no contact with the Respondent during the course of the investigation.
+- Instruct the Reporting Party to have no contact with the Responding Party during the course of the investigation.

 The Responding Party will be contacted by a College administrator designated by the Title IX Coordinator or Section 504/ADA Coordinator to schedule a meeting.